openAMRobot/OpenAMR_UI_package/README.md

 ### **System control and configuration**

 **Increase control flexibility:** provides camera control options if applicable.
-**Improve naming conventions:** allows users to rename functions and parameters for better organization. (in config)
+**Improve naming conventions:** allows users to rename functions and parameters for better organization. (in config file)

 ### **Sensor management**

-**Enhance sensor customization:** enables renaming, unit specification, and setting minimum/maximum sensor values. (in config)
+**Enhance sensor customization:** enables renaming, unit specification, and setting minimum/maximum sensor values. (in config file)

 Addressing these limitations will offer a more comprehensive and user-friendly experience for map creation, route planning, system control, and sensor management.